 According to research, CIOs and CTOs worldwide believe that conversational bots have the potential to make a huge impact on a company’s operations.
 60% of executives believe conversation AI can deliver personalised attention to website visitors by being more conversational, and about 50% believe that bots can also help them improve customer acquisition and retention.

-Whatever way you look at it - from the customer’s experience perspective or an internal efficiency perspective - conversational AI has the ability to revolutionise how leads are engaged with in the insurance industry.
+Whatever way you look at it - from the customer’s experience perspective or an internal efficiency perspective - conversational AI (or what we at JRNY call "digital insurance brokers and assistants") has the ability to revolutionise how leads are engaged with in the insurance industry.
 Here’s a few ways that AI can specifically assist with better engaging more leads for insurance companies.

 1. Revolutionise website forms